alanverdugo/QPX/README.md

 Does it work?
 Yes, once it is properly configured, it works extremelly well.
 It already saved me a lot of money by finding a cheap flight to Tokyo, and to this day it is still sending me alerts about cheap flights.

 ## How can I use it?
 First of all, I am aware that this project is not very user friendly (that should change later).
 It is not a web or mobile application.
 For now, it is just a script that will send emails to you when your conditions are met.
-It can be very useful, but for now you will have to make some things in order to use it.
+It can be very useful, but for now you will have to do some things in order to use it.
+The following is the basic usage:

+Usage:

+    python qpx.py [-h] -o ORIGIN -d DESTINATION [-D DURATION] [-t DELAY] [-s SOLUTIONS] [-a ADULTS] -P MAXPRICE

+    Example:

+        python qpx.py --origin GDL --destination CUU --duration 30 --delay 30 --solutions 3 --adult 1 --maxPrice USD55000

+Arguments:

+    -h, --help            show this help message and exit -o ORIGIN, --origin ORIGIN
+                          Origin IATA airport code.
+    -d DESTINATION, --destination DESTINATION
+                        Destination IATA airport code.
+    -D DURATION, --duration DURATION
+                        The duration in days of the travel (for round trips).
+                        Default is 7.
+    -t DELAY, --delay DELAY
+                        Number of days in the future to start searching for trips (highly recommended).
+    -s SOLUTIONS, --solutions SOLUTIONS
+                        Maximum number of solutions that the program will attempt to find.
+Default is 3.
+    -a ADULTS, --adults ADULTS
+                        Number of adult passengers for the trip.
+    -P MAXPRICE, --maxprice MAXPRICE
+                        The max total price for the entire travel.
+Preceded by currency code (USD, MXN, etc)

 ## Requirements.
 - A valid QPX API key.